christinalee/Slides/slides-master/kotlin-retro/slides.md

 !!!

 - Precedents for when and how to use
-- Integration of disparate skill sets (java devs + kotlin devs side by side)
+- Integration of disparate skill sets
 - Code reviews
 - Linters and style guides
-- Separation of concerns (language choice versus architectural decision) -- changes how you architect solutions

 !!!